Chapter 24:

 "If the true purpose of DeLightfulness is to spread the beauty of death," she said, "then the true purpose of the Government-Issued Girlfriend program is to spread the beauty of life."

-She pointed her finger at me.
-"Like I said earlier: what happens to a country with a high suicide rate and a declining birth rate?
-It'll eventually cease to exist, but the end accelerates if you introduce a cult that worships death, moreso if they target youth.
-So what do you think the government unleashed to fight back?"
+She pointed her finger down at me.
+"Use some braincells.
+What happens to a country with a high suicide rate and a declining birth rate?
+It'll eventually cease to exist, but the end accelerates if you introduce a death cult that targets youth.
+So, what do you think the government unleashed to fight back?"

 "I-I'm not sure."

-"Then tell me Nishikata: did you apply for a GiG because you were satisfied with life, or unsatisfied?"
+"Then tell me: did you apply for a GiG because you were satisfied with life, or unsatisfied?"

 I'd rather not go into detail, but she already saw those sleeping pills anyway.
 "I wasn't in a good place, to say the least.
 Part of me was probably even considering killing myself before you showed up."

 "I saved you then, didn't I?" she confidently said, playing with some grass.
-"That's our job, our true goal.
-The vast majority of clients who order a GiG are depressed or dejected in some way.
+"That's our job—our true goal.
+The vast majority of clients who order a GiG are depressed or distraught.
 They're teetering on the edge, and that's when they're most vulnerable to DeLightfulness."

 "Wait, so you're telling me GiG's weren't actually to help repopulate the country?"
-I half-joked, rubbing my head.
+I half-joked.

 "Ugh . . ."
 It felt like an entire world of info was being hurled at me.
-Though it's true: Asagiri did save me from a pit of depression, and it's probably accurate to assume every other GiG client isn't exactly happy at first either.
+Though it's true: Asagiri did save me from a pit of depression, and it's probably accurate to assume every other GiG client wasn't joyful either.
 "In other words then: government-issued girlfriends try to keep their clients away from DeLightfulness by showing them the good things life has to offer?
 That's the program's true purpose?"

-"Exactly!
-If we're gonna solve the country's problems, slowing down the spread of DeLightfuls is top priority.
+"Yup.
+If we're gonna solve this country's problems, slowing down the spread of DeLightfuls is top priority.
 That's why we move in too—make sure you're not mingling with the wrong crowds or have things like sleeping pills lying around."

 The lollipop in my mouth suddenly tasted bittersweet.
 "Isn't all that like, working against yourself though?
 Aren't you still technically a DeLightful?
 Don't you still want them to exist?"